-Applications for the 2016 Mandela Washington Fellowship for Young African Leaders are being accepted now through Wednesday, November 11, 2015 at 9:00PM GMT.
+The application for the 2016 Mandela Washington Fellowship for Young African Leaders is now closed.

 In the summer of 2016, the Mandela Washington Fellowship will double in size to bring 1,000 young African leaders to the United States.
 Fellows will travel to U.S. university and college campuses for six-week academic and leadership Institutes in one of three tracks: Business and Entrepreneurship, Civic Leadership, or Public Management.
 New in 2016 will also be the pilot for a specialized Institute on Energy.
 For more details on the sector tracks, please review the application instructions.

 The intensive Institute model includes linkages between academic sessions, site visits, professional networking opportunities, community service, and organized cultural activities to maximize learning and cultural exchange.
 The Institutes will culminate in a Presidential Summit in Washington, DC.
 Additionally, up to 100 selected Fellows will take part in a six-week, U.S.-based professional development experience with U.S. organizations following the Summit.
 The U.S. Government and its partners have also created unique follow-on opportunities in Africa for Fellows to put their new skills to practical use in leading organizations and communities.

 Applicants will not be discriminated against on the basis of race, color, gender, religion, socioeconomic status, disability, sexual orientation or gender identity.
 The Mandela Washington Fellowship is open to young African leaders who meet the following criteria:

 • Are between the ages of 25 and 35 at the time of application submission, although exceptional applicants younger than 25 will be considered;

 • Are not U.S. citizens or permanent residents of the United States;

 • Are eligible to receive a United States J-1 visa;